Charles Lester Kerr: Blackmail accusations

 Shortly after leaving the navy, Kerr lost about £2800 in a business venture.
 The person he considered responsible for this was later found guilty of fraudulent conversion and sent to jail for six months.
 Some years later Kerr read in a newspaper that this person was a parliamentary candidate in a forthcoming general election.
 Believing that he was now in possession of some wealth, Kerr approached him and demanded he be repaid the money he was owed (about £1500) or he would reveal his past misconducts.
 The man went to the police, who eavesdropped on a telephone conversation between him and Kerr.
 On the strength of this, Kerr was arrested and sent for trial at the Central Criminal Courts, London, on a charge of blackmail.
 The name of the man was never revealed; he was always referred to at the trial as “Mr Y”.

 Kerr was able to provide documentary evidence showing that "Mr Y" owed him the money; character witnesses such as Jameson Adams, Admiral Mark Kerr and Sir Herbert Matthews spoke of Kerr's war record, honesty and integrity.
-The judge told the jury that if they considered Kerr had used the threat of publishing of "Mr Y's" past in order to wring money out of him he was guilty, but they may consider him not guilty if he had use a somewhat heated and unwise method of persuasion in order to collect a proven debt.
+The judge told the jury that if they considered Kerr had used the threat of publishing of "Mr Y's" past in order to wring money out of him he was guilty, but they may consider him not guilty if he had used a somewhat heated and unwise method of persuasion in order to collect a proven debt.
 The jury also had to consider the evidence of a convicted fraudster against that of a decorated war hero, and they took only 45 minutes to find Kerr not guilty.